 The 10 Indicators of Student Success include:

-- All students will achieve a “C” or better grade in their Career Center program.
+- Achieve a “C” or better grade in their Career Center program.

-- All students will participate in at least one work experience session with business and industry related to their Career Center program.
+- Participated in at least one Work-based learning experience (job shadow, internship, mentorship) related to their Career Center program.

-- All students will demonstrate career readiness skills prior to graduation.
+- Demonstrates career readiness skills prior to graduation.

-- All students will participate in a minimum of one Career Center community service project.
+- Participated in a minimum of one community service activity.

-- All students will demonstrate positive work habits/attitudes.
+- Demonstrated good citizenship and positive work habits/attitudes.

 - All students will understand and apply industry-standard technology applications in their occupational area.